brggs/brggs.co.uk/content/blog/dynamic-streams-processing-with-apache-flink/index.md

 ![alt text](Dynamic Flink Diagram.png)

-We will be writing a Flink Job, which will read events in json format from a Kafka topic.
+We will be writing a Flink Job, which will read events in JSON format from a Kafka topic.
 If any of the events match, an alert will be sent to another kafka topic.

-It would be trivial to swap out the use of kafka for Kinesis, or any of Flink's other [connectors](https://ci.apache.org/projects/flink/flink-docs-stable/dev/connectors/).
-It would also be very simple to alter the system to process data in a format other than json.
+It would be trivial to swap out the use of Kafka for Kinesis, or any of Flink's other [connectors](https://ci.apache.org/projects/flink/flink-docs-stable/dev/connectors/).
+It would also be very simple to alter the system to process data in a format other than JSON.

 We will also be writing a controller application, which will handle adding and managing the rules running within the Flink job.